SJ47/my-not-todo-list/README.md

 # Brief

-# A Simple ToDo web app which may be used as a simple introduction to React Native in the extensions
+Description: Create a Simple ToDo web app which may be used as an introduction to React Native in the extensions

-Description: Create a Covid friendly web app to allow customers at a bar / pub / to place food and drink orders from their table.

 ## MVP